 If you are planning on switching your home heating system to an oil tank, there are several things you should consider.
 Most importantly, you will want to decide what kind of home heating oil tank is right for you.
+All Island Fuel can beat most competitors prices.
 It may not be an easy switch, but it could be one that saves your family money, and provide a more environmentally friendly means of staying warm.
 In the following post, we will discuss the kinds of tanks available, to help you decide when making the big switch.

 Why Should You Use Heating Oil?

-Cash heating oil is a relatively common source of fuel for furnaces and home heating systems.
+Heating oil is a wise choice fuel oil for for furnaces and home heating systems.
 It’s probably the second most commonly used fuel after natural gas.
 It’s also a safer type of fuel because it won’t explode like natural gas or propane.
 Heating oil is generally a clean burning fuel and contains a significant amount of energy that can be converted to heat.
 Since its uses are generally limited to heating applications, it is usually less expensive than other types of heating fuels.
 Many older furnaces are oil-burning models.
 Today, fuel oil furnaces are considered viable options in situations where other types of fuel, such as natural gas, aren’t available from a local utility company.
 Fuel oil also can be an option if a homeowner doesn’t want to install an electric furnace or a propane-burning system.

 There are two important factors to remember when you consider making the switch to home heating oil.